4 Hypothesis testing

 4.2.7.1 Practical relevance

-Investigating the effects of a new medicine on a person’s health, we may require some minimum level of health improvement to make the new medicine worthwhile medically or economically.
+It is crucial to consider the practical relevance of effect sizes so that we can choose the correct tool (here a statistical test) for detecting them.
+For instance, investigating the effects of a new medicine on a person’s health, we may require some minimum level of health improvement to make the new medicine worthwhile medically or economically.
 If a particular level of improvement is clinically important, it is practically relevant (sometimes called practically significant).

 • A larger sample size makes a statistical test more sensitive.
 The test will pick up (be statistically significant for) smaller effect sizes.